BELFAST PHILHARMONIC CHOIR (est. 1874)

 If you enjoy the experience, continue to come along and we will arrange a short audition for you.

-Soon you could be singing with us on stage in the Ulster Hall.
+Soon you could be singing with us on stage.

 We meet at 7.30 pm each Wednesday at St Bride's Parish Centre, Derryvolgie Avenue, Belfast and members travel from across Northern Ireland to be part of the Phil tradition.